 Ignorance is not, in this case a lack of education.
 It is instead a refusal to see what is before our eyes.
 In the first Stave Jacob Marley lamented that he never looked up to see the signs that would lead him to a place where he could help others.
 He was ignorant of the need and the wants of others and in hoarding all he had for himself he had denied to others the help they needed.
 The boy is doom because in being ignorant of others we destroy who we are.

 Scrooge asks if these children have no refuge or resources.

 The spirit again uses Scrooge’s own words, “are there no prisons?
 Are there no workhouses?”
 With this The Ghost of Christmas Present vanishes from sight and Scrooge is left alone as the bell in a clock strikes midnight.

 The Ghost of Christmas Present again gives us the opportunity to examine our lives.
 The questions, though, that we must ask ourselves is how truly ignorant are we of what goes on around us.
 Are we aware of the suffering and the hunger of people that live not far from our own doors?
 Are we aware that human trafficking still takes place in this country, and that human trafficking is at its worst in the city where the Superbowl is held each year?

-ng the same type of love to our family our friends and are co-workers as Scrooge’s nephew showed Scrooge?
+Are we showi ng the same type of love to our family our friends and are co-workers as Scrooge’s nephew showed Scrooge?
 In other words in evaluating our lives do we truly treat others in the way we would like to be treated?